kieran-vargas-dev/appointment-management-case-study-revision/README.md

 ### Progress updates

+4/13/2022 End of School Day: 40% complete
+Continuing progress implementing Spring Security and user roles so that I have persistent user information to work with.
+I've spent a long time looking at various tutorials and none really seem to cover this type of implementation, so hopefully I can get some more specific guidance tomorrow.
+As with yesterday, once persistent users are implemented, most of the rest of the code should write itself.
+Need to write front-end interface, unit tests, and integration tests.

 4/12/2022 End of School Day: 35% complete
 Baseline functionality for appointment CRUD operations implemented, fully implementing the desired displays is contingent upon ironing out the registration/login functionality.
 Once I have persistent users implemented, it should be fairly quick refactoring to get the exact views that I want sorted out (in terms of logic at least), and that should easily elevate me to 70 - 75% completion.
-After that I'll be needing to implement unit and integration tests, and git a visually clean front-end up and running.
+After that I'll be needing to implement unit and integration tests, and get a visually clean front-end up and running.